Wednesday at the fair: A pleasant fall day with For King & Country taking the stage

 Weather

-The weather should be comfortable, with a forecast high of 65 degrees and partly sunny skies in Yakima.
+The weather should be comfortable, with a forecast high of 65 degrees and partly sunny skies.

 Evening music